There are 5 major mistakes people make when purchasing chicks, of course, we all make more mistakes than that.

 You may seem some with names like Red Ranger or Kosher King, but the most common meat bird is the Cornish Cross.
 They can be sweet birds, but they are bred for meat production and usually live relatively short, uncomfortable lives.

 There are also more “ornamental” breeds that look pretty, but don’t lay many eggs or get as large as meat birds.
 They can be a fun hobby bird but are pretty useless for anything else.

 If you want a decent number of large eggs you should avoid the following breeds: Araucana, Cubalaya, Sicilian Buttercup, Indian Game, Egyptian Fayoumi, Easter Eggers, Silkie, Polish, Ameraucana, and Wyandotte.

-Also, anything that’s name includes “game” or “gamebird” are a terrible choice for your backyard chicken coop!
+Also, anything that names include “game” or “gamebird” is a terrible choice for your backyard chicken coop!
 They were bred for fighting other birds and will definitely win!